CXL-DMSim: A Full-System CXL Disaggregated Memory Simulator With Comprehensive Silicon Validation: CXL-DMSim Design and Implementation

 Although the AM mode provides a straightforward method to access the CXL HDM, it requires modifications to applications' source code and does not utilize the kernel's existing tiered memory management infrastructure.
 As a result, the prevalent approach in real-world hardware platforms treats the CXL memory device as a CPU-less NUMA node.
-This approach remains transparent to applications and enables NUMA-aware memory management, which facilitates flexible migration between DDR DRAM and CXL HDM.
+This approach remains transparent to applications and enables NUMA-aware memory management.
 Therefore, CXL-DMSim also provides a NUMA API for accessing HDM, which corresponds to the KM mode.
-To achieve this, we added an e820 table entry to provide the kernel with the size and range of the CXL HDM, enabling the kernel to recognize the CXL HDM as part of the available system memory during boot time.
+To achieve this, we added an e820 table entry mapping to the CXL HDM, enabling the kernel to recognize the CXL HDM as part of the available system memory during boot time.
 Note that this approach mirrors the configuration process used on real hardware platforms for recognizing and configuring CXL devices.
 Additionally, we adjusted the kernel \emph{numa\_init} routine to initialize both DDR DRAM and CXL HDM as two separate NUMA nodes.
-An application accesses HDM via KM mode in three main steps, as shown with the purple arrows in Fig.~\ref{Fig:OS_design}.
+An application accesses HDM via KM mode in three main steps, as shown with the purple arrows in Fig.~\ref{fig:OS_design}.
 Step \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {1}}}: The application first uses the \emph{numactl} tool to bind memory allocations to the HDM node or opt for other NUMA strategies, such as memory interleaving.
 Step \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {2}}}: The kernel's memory management subsystem then handles memory allocation transparently, with the allocated physical memory varying based on the specified NUMA strategy.
-Step \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {3}}}: The application can access HDM through standard memory allocation interfaces such as \emph{malloc}; the kernel is responsible for the allocation and migration of memory pages across DDR DRAM and CXL HDM.
+Step \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {3}}}: The application can access HDM through standard memory allocation interfaces such as \emph{malloc}; the kernel is responsible for the allocation of memory pages across DDR DRAM and CXL HDM.